szymon6927/netguru/serverless_knowledge_base/README.md

 [python-lambda-local](https://pypi.org/project/python-lambda-local/) allows you to debug your lambda functions locally with eg. pycharm debugger.

-Here is a great article with the whole explanation how to use this package:
+Here is a great article with the whole explanation of how to use this package:
 <https://medium.com/@bezdelev/how-to-test-a-python-aws-lambda-function-locally-with-pycharm-run-configurations-6de8efc4b206>

-I would like to attach simple snippet of python code which can be useful.
+I would like to attach a simple snippet of python code which can be useful.

 ```python
 from lambda_local import main